 God Uses Suffering to Bring Good out of Bad

-God, as creator and ruler of the universe, tells us, “I form the light, and create darkness: I make peace and create evil; I the LORD do all these things” Isa 45:7); and “shall there be evil in a city, and the LORD hath not done it?”
+God, as creator and ruler of the universe, tells us, “I form light and create darkness, I make well-being and create woe, I am the LORD, who do all these things” (Isa 45:7); and “Does evil befall a city, unless the LORD has done it?”
 (Amos 3:6).
 But while he brings judgment on sinners and workers of evil, it does not follow that he brings only good on the righteous or the innocent.
 This does not make God capricious or evil himself.
 He has a plan for the universe and for everything in it.
-He assures his people that “all things work together for good to them that love God, to them who are the called according to his purpose” (Rom 8:28).
+He assures his people that “in everything God works for good with those who love him, who are called according to his purpose” (Rom 8:28).
 But this often entails suffering for them.
-He says “My son, despise not the chastening of the Lord, nor faint when thou art rebuked of him: For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth….that we might be partakers of his holiness” (Heb 12:5-6,9-10).
+He says “My son, do not regard lightly the discipline of the Lord, nor lose courage when you are punished by him.
+For the Lord disciplines whom he loves, and chastises every son whom he receives….that we may share his holiness” (Heb 12:5-6, 9-10).

 God does not and cannot bring suffering unnecessarily, because this is against his nature.
 Satan caused Eve to doubt God’s kindness and good intentions by suggesting that he was withholding something good from her, and that she would be missing out on it if she followed God’s command.
 It was Satan’s lie to Eve and it is Satan’s lie to us today – God is mean and vindictive and he doesn’t deserve our service and worship.